EDUCBA

 Concatenating Columns in Excel

-We frequently come up with a situation where we have data stored in multiple columns, and all we wanted is to store it in one single column, row by row.
+This article provides insight into the operating Concatenate columns in Excel.
+We frequently come up with a situation where data is stored in multiple columns, and all we want is to store it in one column, row by row.

-For example, you have a full view table that contains different columns named as Emp ID, First Name, Last Name, Address, City, Postal Code, Salary.
-You wanted to combine the First Name and Last Name with Space as a separator between them, or you wanted to combine the Address along with City and Postal Code details so that you can have Address in one single cell, which could be printed on the envelope in case you send them a letter.
+For example, you have a full-view table that contains different columns named Emp ID, First Name, Last Name, Address, City, Postal Code, and Salary.
+You wanted to combine the First Name and Last Name with Space as a separator between them, or you wanted to combine the Address along with City and Postal Code details so that you can have the Address in one single cell, which could be printed on the envelope in case you send them a letter.

 concatenate columns data